aaronlmathis/gosight-server/docs/internal/bufferengine/README.md

 File: gosight\-server/internal/bufferengine/databuffer.go Description: Package bufferengine provides a buffered data store implementation for writing process payloads to an underlying data store.
 It buffers the payloads in memory and flushes them to the underlying store when the buffer reaches a certain size or after a specified interval.
 The buffered data store is designed to improve performance by reducing the number of write operations to the underlying data store.

-File: gosight\-server/internal/bufferengine/engine.go Description: Package bufferengine provides a buffered store engine for GoSight.
-It allows for writing data to multiple stores with a specified flush interval.
-The engine manages the lifecycle of the stores, including starting and stopping them.
-It also provides a mechanism for writing data to the stores and flushing the data at regular intervals.
-The engine is designed to be used in a concurrent environment, with support for multiple goroutines.

-File: gosight\-server/internal/bufferengine/logbuffer.go Description: Package bufferengine provides a buffered log store implementation.
-The BufferedLogStore buffers log entries before writing them to the underlying log store.
-It supports a maximum buffer size and a flush interval.
-The buffer is protected by a mutex to ensure thread safety.
-The BufferedLogStore is designed to improve performance by reducing the number of write operations to the underlying log store.

-File: gosight\-server/internal/bufferengine/metricbuffer.go Description: Package bufferengine provides a buffered metric store implementation.
-It buffers metric payloads before writing them to the underlying metric store.
-The BufferedMetricStore is designed to improve performance by reducing the number of write operations to the underlying metric store.
-The buffer is protected by a mutex to ensure thread safety.
-The BufferedMetricStore supports a maximum buffer size and a flush interval.

 ## Index

 - [type BufferEngine](<#BufferEngine>)